kbimsara/pointAlarm/README.md

 Include a LICENSE file in the repository if you plan to open-source this project.
 If none is present, add one to clarify terms.

-## Next steps / Recommendations

-- Add a short GIF or screenshot to the README for a quick visual.
-- Add platform-specific setup instructions if extra steps are required (e.g., notification permissions, background services).
-- Add unit/widget tests for critical UI and service code.

----

-If you'd like, I can also: add a screenshot to the README, generate a minimal `CONTRIBUTING.md`, or run `flutter analyze` in your environment and report results.
-Which would you like next?